jdiejim/pokedex-blog/README.md

 ## Rendering Sprites

-Now that we passed the pokeClass object to each PokeCell, we can use this data to determine the position of each sprite in the sprite image, and render the sprite in the background of each button.
+Now that we passed the pokeClass object to each PokeCell, we can use this data to determine the position of each sprite in the sprite image and render the sprite in the background of each button.

 Open your **PokeCell.js** file and follow these steps: